tamphi/PrettySimpleShell/README.md

 PSSH
 A user shell similar to bash

-The shell can accept commands and be able to send signals to jobs and background/foreground processes
+The shell can accept commands and send signals to jobs and background/foreground processes